 We know our kids are sheltered.

 Ahh.
 The other “S” word.
 My kids are admittedly sheltered.
 There are times when it’s obvious they’re not getting as big of a dose of the world as other kids their age, but I’m fine with that!
-What’s the rush?
+Many homeschool moms actually want to protect their children from the world’s standards, like Trish, over at Hip Homeschool Moms.
+Because, really what’s the rush?
 Last I checked, the world isn’t going anywhere anytime soon.
 There will be plenty of it to go around when my kids find their way out there.
 That is if they ever leave the house.

 What are the things about homeschooling you would just rather keep to yourself?
 Because what better place to share them than the internet, right?